rajatgermany/brand_evaluator/README.md

 - Kubernetes is used to deploy the microservices on google cloud platform
 - App is available at - http://34.65.150.243/
 - Backend swagger docs at - http://34.65.245.120/docs
+- Run docker-compose up to develop

+## Future Work
+- Add real time streaming using Kafka and process the tweets using pyspark.
+-  Improve sentiment analysis model.
+I want to try few more model architectures like BILstm along with attention for catching up sarcasm.
+-  Perform context analysis by gathering more user related data.
+-  Improve the UI by adding more intitutive plots.